 The recommended way is to configure the DHCP server to send this information in addition to the AX3000 IP address.
-This information (IP address and port) can easily be entered into the DHCP server by using "Axel DHCP option".
+This information (IP address and port) can easily be entered into the DHCP server by using the vendor ID fields.
+"Axel DHCP option".

-For more information about "Axel DHCP option" please consult the Appendix A 6 a) Determining the TCP port b) Determining IP address
+For more information about "Axel DHCP option" please consult the Appendix A.6.

+a) Determining the TCP port